kimdurante/intro-to-gdal/content/querying.md

 ---

-Find the boundary of zipcode 94109 and save it to GeoJSON
+Clip the 94109 zipcode boundary and save it to GeoJSON

 ```
 $ ogr2ogr sf_94109.geojson sfzipcodes.shp -sql "SELECT * FROM sfzipcodes WHERE ZIP_CODE ='94109'"